samiulalimsaad/teamwork-hub-server/readme.md

 ## Docker and Docker Compose

-To simplify the setup process, you can use Docker and Docker Compose to containerize the application and its dependencies.
+To simplify the setup process, use Docker and Docker Compose to containerize the application and its dependencies.

 ### Docker

-Ensure you have Docker installed on your machine.
-You can build and run the Docker image using the following commands:
+Ensure Docker already installed on the machine.
+Build and run the Docker image using the following commands:

 1. Build the Docker image: